Parth09P/Healthcare-Chatbot/README.md

 ## Overview:
 This project is designed to streamline patient-doctor communication in healthcare environments through an intelligent chatbot interface.
 Built on the Django framework, the chatbot assists patients in scheduling or rescheduling medical appointments and helps manage treatment protocols.
 The chatbot can interpret patient requests in natural language using Large Language Models and can also provide healthcare-related insights.

-The primary focus of this project is the seamless interaction between the patient and healthcare provider.
+The primary focus of this project is the seamless interaction between the patient and the healthcare provider.
 When a patient requests a change to their appointment (e.g., rescheduling), the bot responds appropriately by acknowledging the request and notifying the healthcare provider.
 Simultaneously, the bot also extracts relevant entities from the conversations with the patient.

 ### Tech Stack:
 The backend leverages Django as the primary framework, offering robust support for rapid development and secure handling of requests.
-It integrates with PostgreSQL for persistent data storage, maintaining patient details, appointment schedules, and medical records.
+It integrates with PostgreSQL for persistent data storage, and maintaining patient details, appointment schedules, and medical records.
 Despite the usage of PostgreSQL, the application is built to be as stateless as possible, ensuring scalability and flexibility.
-Each interaction between the chatbot and the patient is processed in isolation, minimizing dependency on server state.
+Each interaction between the chatbot and the patient is processed in isolation, minimizing dependency on the server state.

 The frontend UI is built using simple HTML, inline CSS, and inline JavaScript to ensure responsiveness and a smooth user experience.
 Additionally, the design is LLM-agnostic.
 While the Gemini model is currently in use, the system can easily be adapted to any other large language model with just a change in environment variables.
 The Factory Design Pattern is implemented to ensure seamless integration of different LLMs without requiring any code modifications.